hyprwm/hyprland-wiki/content/faq/_index.md

 hyprland
 ```

-Other things, e.g. hyprapps (hyprlock, hyprsunset, etc) can be built in any order after Hyprland.
+Other things (like hyprapps (e.g., hyprlock, hyprsunset, etc.)) can be built in any order after Hyprland.

 > [!WARNING]
 > ***Never, under any circumstances***, symbolically link different .so versions together, this will lead to memory bugs and crashes.